Is Paxlovid available in Canada?

 Health Canada has recommended that people who are taking certain medications do not use Paxlovid as a treatment for COVID-19.

-For a comprehensive list of drug interactions that patients should be aware of when taking Paxlovid, visit our what is Paxlovid page.
+For a comprehensive list of drug interactions that patients should be aware of when taking Paxlovid, please consult with your doctor.